Home | Contact Us | Phone: 619.227.7802

 Our dog 'Gator' underwent spinal surgery by Dr. Lipsitz at the Veterinary Specialty Hospital after becoming paralyzed in all 4 legs.
 10 days after his surgery, Gator was still unable to stand or move his legs, so Dr. Lipsitz referred us to Trish for further evaluation and therapy.

-After assessing Gator's needs Trish helped him through his 1st therapy session.
-Gator never liked the water, but responded to Trish's handling amazingly well.
-He moved all 4 legs in the water!
-It was incredible to see this happen.
-We took him back to the hospital and were told the next day by an elated staff that he was moving all legs on his own just a bit.
 After session #2 the staff informed us that he was walking with assistance and after session #3 we were able to take him home.
 From a hospital stretcher to home in 5 days ----it was a miracle to us as we had never heard of this type of thing happening to a dog.
-The support of the other dog owners at the pool was heart felt.
+The support of the other dog owners was heart felt.

 Even though it is a 160 mile round trip we will take Gator twice a week for as long as Trish feels necessary.
-According to Trish his prognosis is for a 90- 100% recovery.

-We understand that water therapy works for all kinds of K9 ailments.
+We understand that therapy works for all kinds of K9 ailments.
 We think it is too bad that every city doesn't have the availability of a service such as Cutting Edge K9 Rehab!!" - George and Rose Briner, Hemet CA, Owners of Gator

 "My name is Mika and I am a 4 year old Yorkshire Terrier.
 Due to injuries I sustained to my knee, my kneecap was not staying in place and it was very painful for me to walk.
 Prior to coming to Cutting Edge K9 Rehab for therapy, I had 2 surgeries on my knee.
 The veterinarian wanted to do a 3rd surgery on my leg when my mom saw the information for Trish in his office.
 She asked if we could give it a try and much to our delight he said YES!

 My mom and I can't thank Trish and Dr. Jackson enough for helping me get better.
-We recommend water therapy to all our friends."
+We recommend therapy to all our friends."

 "We panicked when we learned our 2 year old lab needed to undergo 2 ACL surgeries.
 We were told that it'd be a long (at least 4 mos) and painful recovery.
 Trish and her canine therapy have been a GODSEND!
-One of our biggest challenges was the restricted activity after the surgeries.

-"Ameilia Spawn, the pup with the untreated broken leg, has been going to swimming lessons aka PT for 2 weeks now.
+"Ameilia Spawn, the pup with the untreated broken leg, has been going to swimming lessons for 2 weeks now.
 X-rays show her growth plates are just starting to close up.
 The main problem is the tendons in her bad leg are very tight.
 She's gone from using the shorter bad leg on soft surfaces to not using it at all.
 At least, she HAD quit using it.
-I'm tickled to report that after 2 sessions of PT and some expert instruction on how to do her stretching exercises, there's big news!!
+I'm tickled to report that after 2 sessions and some expert instruction on how to do her stretching exercises, there's big news!!
 YESTERDAY SHE WALKED ON SAND!!!
 AND GRASS!!!!She's not using the leg on hard surfaces or when she runs, but I view this as astoundingly good progress!!!!!

+Amy is NOT a good swimmer; she splashes a lot and her hind legs don't seem to have the right idea..
+Amy expends a lot of energy and is quite tired after her sessions.
 She is such a mimic that I asked Trish if her Lab (Takara) might swim along with...thinking Amelia might pick up on some pointers.
 SHE DID.
-After watching intently, Amelia decided that the PROPER way to start a lap was to take a BIG leap off of the underwater platform just like an enthusiastic lab does!
+After watching intently, Amelia decided that the PROPER way to start a lap was to take a BIG leap off of the step just like an enthusiastic lab does!
+Trish's assistant Takara is an amazing swim instructor.
+So interesting to see how they learn from watching one another.

 "I just wanted to wish you a Merry Christmas.
-Through the combined skills and effort of Specialty Hospital, and your swim program Sassy. aka/ Sprinklers is her normal, playful, domineering self that she was prior to her broken neck.
+Through the combined skills and effort of the Veterinary Specialty Hospital, and your program Sassy. aka/ Sprinklers is her normal, playful, domineering self that she was prior to her broken neck.
 With exception of a slightly crooked head, and a few degrees off when center when running, you would never know that she had ever had a problem.

 I just wanted to let you know that Sassy is doing outstanding.
 I would say that she is probably 95% of what she was before her accident.
 We are so ever thankful for your therapy program.
 There is no doubt in my mind that we would not have Sassy today if it wasn't for you.